MosesSupposes/Purescript-By-Example/README.md

 - Chapter 12

+Unit tests are also being added for the exercises in each chapter.
+See [#79](https://github.com/purescript-contrib/purescript-book/issues/79) for the latest status on tests.

 ## About the Book

 PureScript is a small strongly, statically typed programming language with expressive types, written in and inspired by Haskell, and compiling to Javascript.